dougeby/IntuneDocs/intune/conditional-access-exchange-create.md

 - Windows Phone 8.1 and later
 - Native email app on iOS.
 - EAS mail clients such as Gmail on Android 4 or later.
-- EAS mail clients **Android for Work devices:** Only **Gmail** and **Nine Work** apps in the **work profile** are supported on Android for Work devices.
-For conditional access to work with Android for Work, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.
+- EAS mail clients **Android work profile devices:** Only **Gmail** and **Nine Work** apps in the **work profile** are supported on Android work profile devices.
+For conditional access to work with Android work profiles, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.

 > [!NOTE]
 > Microsoft Outlook app for Android and iOS is not supported.